derkmiki/demo/restful/readme.rst

 This branch constains CRUD (Create,Retrieve,Update and Delete) oparation in RESTful.
 This has the most simplest code that can be use as base code for RESTful API development and demonstration purpose.

+https://github.com/chriskacerguis/codeigniter-restserver is the library used by this branch.

 **************************
 Changelog and New Features
 **************************